How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 If you have a very small audience of your own, you could open it up to followers of people in your network, allowing them to earn commissions on both presells and later sales during the bigger launch.

-Now that you have your general marketing strategy, it’s time to get down to the nitty-gritty of exactly how you’ll meet your preselling objectives.
+Now that you have your general marketing strategy, it’s time to get down to the nitty-gritty of exactly how you’ll meet your preselling goal.

-Here are a few ideas to get you started.
-Be sure to check out my list of 19 course promotion tactics that you can try.
+I’ve included a few ideas below to get you started, but check out my list of course promotion tactics that you can try.
 These will be especially handy for your big launch!
+The top channels I’d start with are:

 Create Free Resources to Build an Email List